 Miranda Williams writes fiction and poetry about how weird and sometimes difficult it is to be sentient.
-Her work appears in Breakwater Review, Third Point Press, Blue Earth Review, and Five on the Fifth, among others, and has been nominated for the Pushcart Prize, the Best of the Net Anthology, and the Best of Small Fiction Anthology.
+Her work appears in Blue Earth Review, jmww, Third Point Press, and Breakwater Review, among others, has been nominated for the Pushcart Prize and the Best of the Net Anthology, and was selected the Best of Small Fiction Anthology.
 Additionally, she is currently working on a short story collection tentatively titled Those Who Grow Horns and her first novel.
-She received her B.A (2020) and M.A (2021) in Literature from Arizona State University as well as her MA in Literature with an emphasis in feminist and queer theory.
+She received her B.A (2020) and M.A (2021) in Literature from Arizona State University where she mostly studied creative writing and feminist and queer theory.
 Find her on Instagram @mirandaiswriting.

 When Nathaniel isn’t suffering through the Arizona heat or a severe lack of inspiration, he can usually be found reading stories for CARVE, working toward his MFA, or accidentally winning writing competitions.
 He’s the 1st Place Recipient of the Glendon and Kathryn Swarthout Award in Creative Writing, won 1st Place in the MCC Creative Writing Contest for fiction, won 2nd Place in the Maricopa Artists of Promise Writing Contest for poetry, and his work has been published in Exposition Review, Sixfold, Rust+Moth and Red Rock Review.
 He’s currently editing the second draft of his first novel, a YA Romance/Literary Fiction centered around autism, awkward romance, and astronomy, as well as a poetry chapbook focused on the macabre aspect of life that is devouring, titled We All Need to Eat.
 You can find him on Instagram @theshapeofletters.